Black Racer (DC Comics): Final Crisis

-The Black Racer appears in the Final Crisis event, where he is present at the death of Orion and pursues Barry Allen and Wally West.
+The Black Racer appears in the Final Crisis storyline, where he is present at the death of Orion and pursues Barry Allen and Wally West.
 As with the other New Gods, his appearance has been redesigned; he now wears a sleeker armor and wields scythe-like poles.
 The Final Crisis Sketchbook states that J. G. Jones and Grant Morrison designed the Black Racer to resemble a knight.

+The Black Racer also appears at the end of #2, pursuing Barry Allen and the God-bullet that has been fired backwards through time.
+In issue #6, Wally West suggests that the Black Racer and the Black Flash are one and the same; in The Flash: Rebirth #2 this idea is mentioned once again.
+In issue #7, Barry and Wally West, chased by the Black Racer, bring him to a mortally wounded Darkseid, whom he decides to take in their place.

 The New 52

-The Black Racer makes his first appearance after the Flashpoint reboot in the Darkseid War storyline, where the Anti-Monitor fuses him with the Flash and forces him to kill Darkseid.
-The two are later separated, with the Racer killing Volthoom and freeing Jessica Cruz from his influence before vanishing.
+The Black Racer makes his first appearance after the Flashpoint reboot in the Darkseid War storyline, where he is merged with the Flash in a bid to kill Darkseid.
+The Racer's efforts were almost negated by the Flash's will to resist his corrupting ideals, instigating a conflict among the two.
+The Black Racer is separated from the Flash by the child of Superwoman and Lex Luthor, who is able to negate superpowers.
+The Black Racer, needing to kill somebody before it can disappear, attacks Jessica Cruz.
+This kills Volthoom, who had been possessing Cruz.

 Powers and abilities

 The Black Racer has the power to phase through solid objects and bring death to those he has chosen with a single touch.
 He travels through the air by means of two cosmically powered celestial skis, which can accelerate to the speed of light.
 His ski poles can also phase through solid matter to deliver the Black Racer's death touch.
-As a deity, he is also immortal, and wears a cosmic armor that give him super strength and endurance.
+As a deity, he is also immortal, and wears a cosmic armor that give him superhuman strength and endurance.